 A little more than 100 years ago, the automotive industry was revolutionized by the first moving assembly line.
 Once industrialization and automation were applied to dramatically reduce the time required to produce an automobile, there simply was no going back.
 Certainly a few car manufacturers resisted the change, clinging to their existing approach, but the holdouts all eventually adapted or they perished.

-Companies that have adopted DevOps principles are innovating faster and leaving competitors behind.
+Companies that have investigated what is DevOps and adopted DevOps principles are innovating faster and leaving competitors behind.
 So what is the DevOps culture and why do we need it?
 By changing to a DevOps culture, these companies have aligned all stakeholders – from dev and ops teams to management and more – around the common objective of delivering quality software rapidly and reliably.

 Today’s technically savvy customers expect immediate access to the benefits of technological innovation and they’ve grown increasingly intolerant of software that is buggy, unstable or not secure.
 Customer expectations are driving what is known as the continuous economy, in which customers experience a business through its software and how they deliver it using continuous integration/continuous delivery (CI/CD).
 In this economy, technology is a business enabler and the ability to reliably deliver quality software is critical.

-Organizations will need to transition to DevOps soon to remain competitive in the continuous economy – even to stay relevant.
+Organizations will need to learn what is DevOps and transition to it soon to remain competitive in the continuous economy – even to stay relevant.
 This may sound like hyperbole, but an increasing number of companies are finding out the hard way that almost every company is a software company and that DevOps is a common sense way to gain a sustainable, competitive business advantage.
 In addition, developers will seek employment at companies where they can innovate instead of fight fires all day.

 Even companies in industries far afield from software have found that they need to make software companies part of their core business.
 Take Ford Motor Company.
 You may not think of trucks as software, but the Ford F-150 truck features more than 150 million lines of code.
 A lead engineer on the Ford EcoBoost engine team noted that the “secret sauce” in the success of EcoBoost technology is software.